Healing the Relational Matrix

 - Use the understanding of the body-mind functional unity to deconstruct survival adaptations and reconnect clients to the creativity of their somatic individuation

-- Support the capacity and skills for loving connection often deeply buried by relational trauma
+- Open new neural pathways that support the capacity and skills for loving connection often deeply buried by relational trauma